AI and Cybersecurity IS NO LONGER NICE TO HAVE – IT IS CRUCIAL FOR DEFENDERS AND ATTACKERS

 AI plays an important role in cybersecurity since IBM notes that AI-powered security applications provide unmatched accuracy in detecting threats.
 Accurate threat detection is pertinent to realizing a proactive security approach where companies can mitigate identified threats in real-time rather than waiting for a disaster to occur.
 For instance, companies can integrate advanced AI capabilities to evaluate risks and manage vulnerabilities in their security technologies.
 Also, AI-driven security technologies assist in assessing risks in specific user sessions, monitor suspicious behaviors, and verify/prioritize risks accordingly.

-Common Applications of AI in Cybersecurity
+Common Applications of AI and Cybersecurity

 1. Developing Robust Systems